Zack-M/Getting-Cleaning-Data/codebook.md

-## Codebook Getting & Cleaning Data
+## Codebook: Getting & Cleaning Data
 Using R packages for extracting, transforming and analyzing UCI ML repo data

 ## Dataset used